awsdocs/amazon-pinpoint-developer-guide/doc-source/segments-dynamic.md

 AWS Lambda passes the event data to your function code\.
 The event data provides the following attributes:
 + `MessageConfiguration` – Has the same structure as the `DirectMessageConfiguration` object of the [Messages](https://docs.aws.amazon.com/pinpoint/latest/apireference/apps-application-id-messages.html) resource in the Amazon Pinpoint API\.
 + `ApplicationId` – The ID of the Amazon Pinpoint project that the campaign belongs to\.
-+ `CampaignId` – The ID of the Amazon Pinpoint project that the function is invoked for\.
++ `CampaignId` – The ID of the Amazon Pinpoint campaign that the function is invoked for\.
 + `TreatmentId` – The ID of a campaign variation that's used for A/B testing\.
 + `ActivityId` – The ID of the activity that's being performed by the campaign\.
 + `ScheduledTime` – The date and time, in ISO 8601 format, when the campaign's messages will be delivered\.